Mario-Kart-Felix/message-list/README.md

 - Pagination is infinite scrolling since it was a good opportunity for me to work with IntersectionObserver.
 - Data changes do not persist and will be reset on page refresh.
 Deduplicated items will be removed again but deleted items will reappear.

+## To run this application:

+1. Open the ModernHealth directory in a terminal window.
+2. To install dependencies run `npm install`.
+3. To start the server run `npm start`.
+A browser window should open, if not navigate to `http://localhost:3000/`.